fogleman/hmm/README.md

 ### Base Height

 When the `-b` option is used to create a solid mesh, it defines the height of the base before the lowest part of the heightmesh appears, as a percentage of the heightmap's height.
-For example, if `-z 100 -b 50` were used, then the final mesh would be 150 units tall.
+For example, if `-z 100 -b 50` were used, then the final mesh would be about 150 units tall (if a fully white pixel exists in the input).

 ### TODO